CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 # Virtualized and Bare-Metal Server Environment

-This use-case covers VMware vertualized environment with the need to connect to a Bare-Metal (BM) server.
+This use-case covers VMware virtualized environment with the need to connect to a Bare-Metal (BM) server.
 This could the when the virtualized environment deployed as part of an alreay existing fabric (brownfield) and VMs need to communicate with a legacy or any other server which doesn't run VMs (not part of the virtualized world).</br>

 As we already know from the [Pure Virtualized Environment](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#pure-virtualized-environment), for VMs to communicate to each other, NSX-T uses Geneve encapsulation in layer 2 overlay tunnels over layer 3 fabric.
 But, in cases where VM needs to communicate with BM servers, Geneve tunnels not the answer.
 So, for traffic to be sent between the virtualized and the physical worlds, it has to be sent Geneve encapsulated, decapsulated, and sent as regular IP packet in the underlay network.
 This is handeled by NSX-T componenet called [NSX Edge](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-5EF2998C-4867-4DA6-B1C6-8A6F8EBCC411.html).
 In a nuthshell, NSX Edge is a gateway between the vritualized and the outside physical worlds.
-It acts as TEP devic0 and as underaly router, it establishes BGP/OSPF peeting with the underlay fabric to route traffic in/out the virtualized environment.
+It acts as TEP devic0 and as underlay router, it establishes BGP/OSPF peeting with the underlay fabric to route traffic in/out the virtualized environment.

 {{%notice note%}}